 Sahar Albazar is an Egyptian Parliament Member and Deputy Chair of the Foreign Affairs Committee.
 She is also President of the Young Parliamentarians, part of the Inter-Parliamentary Union (IPU).
 Prior, Albazar was an Impact Assessment Consultant at the World Bank for Youth Employment Project in Egypt and Social Investment Adviser at British Petroleum Egypt.
 She is also the Founder of Helwa Ya Balady, an NGO that focuses on developing slum areas and countering poverty in developing countries.
 Albazar has an MPA from the Harvard Kennedy School of Government.

-Mohammed H. Al Ghanim is Chief Executive Officer of Hamad S. Al-Ghanim & Sons Group, a family-owned business, where he leads a group of companies to develop the best practices in the engineering field required to solve imminent and longstanding infrastructure problems.
+Mohammed H. Al Ghanim is Chief Executive Officer of Hamad S. Al-Ghanim & Sons Group, a family-owned business, where he leads a group of companies to develop the best practices in the engineering field required to solve imminent and longstanding infrastructure and climate challenges by employing new technologies in the EPC field.
 Coming from a background of youth leadership and activism having served on several international youth advisory councils, including the UN Population Fund, Al Ghanim actively seeks to re-examine the business proposition from being purely a profit-generating institution to one that addresses society’s problem as a whole.
 Al-Ghanim holds a BA from Tufts University in Massachusetts and an MA from Georgetown University in Washington, DC in Political Science.

 Safiya Al-Jabry is experienced in private sector development, livelihoods and humanitarian work, specifically in conflict and fragile settings.
 She is Executive Director of SMEPS (Small and Micro Enterprises Promotion Service), where she leads a team of more than 100 staff who are engaged in developmental and poverty alleviation projects across Yemen.
 Prior, she was the Deputy Executive Director in a leading national NGO in Yemen working to respond to the humanitarian crisis.
 She also worked with the technical teams in charge of Yemen's accession to the World Trade Organization in 2013.
 Through a Chevening scholarship, Al-Jabry studied at the University of Southampton in the United Kingdom, earning an MSc in Finance.